 Blake: Kenneth kidding around with me that he was Frost and I was Lynch for this idea, but I think we kept switching roles throughout.

 25YL: How did you guys meet?

-Kenneth: It‘s very true, that wonderful crew, such lovely people.
+Kenneth: It is very true that wonderful crew, such lovely people.
 I’ve loved the show since I was 11 years old.
 I lived in Europe when it premiered.
 I watched the 2 hour series premiere in 5 languages.
 I was hooked.
 Then I moved to the U.S. The very 1st movie I purchased through pay per view at the time, was FWWM.
 The film had just been released for home viewing.
 Then the boxed set came up.
 I saved my paycheck monies in high school to get it.
 I must’ve watched the series dozens of times.
-In college I converted so many people.
+In college, I converted so many people.
 I’ve even converted people with just the soundtrack!

 25YL: That’s a really cool story about how the two of you met at a convention and stayed in touch.
 That’s something I love about our community.
 Had the two of you discussed any other projects to collaborate on before or was this a first for you?

 Blake: This was the first project we’ve collaborated on.
 We were so stoked with seeing fans jump on board and get excited about it online that we’re already thinking about a second 119 Day to happen on January 19th, 2018.
 I loved seeing people take our number template and add their own images, or creating whole new imagery out of their own art.

 Kenneth: We have so many fun ideas to make it more interactive.

 25YL: Let’s talk about the online reaction.
 Did you have any goals or expectations and if you did, were they met?